iem-projects/pd-acre/ds/acre_ds.rst

  The controls as GUI of the storage_logic

 register.pd <domain> <parameter>
-  registers a parameter for a domain, with domain prepended in the storage-file.
+  registers a parameter for a domain, with domain prepended in the variable name and data storage.

 register_map.pd <domain> <parameter>

-  registers a parameter for a domain, without prepending the domain in the variable name, only in the storage and storage files.
+  registers a parameter for a domain, without prepending the domain in the variable name, only in the data storage.

+register_raw.pd <domain> <parameter>
+  registers a parameter for a domain, without prepending the domain in the variable name and in the data storage.

 internal helper functions
 .........................